+3.8.5.
 Power Dissipation Considerations

-The Dual ProSLIC devices rely on the Si3200 to power the line from the battery supply.
-The PCB layout and enclosure conditions should be designed to allow sufficient thermal dissipation out of the Si3200, and a programmable power alarm threshold ensures product safety under all operating conditions.
-See "Power Monitoring and Power Fault Detection" on page 35 for more details on power alarm considerations.
+The Dual ProSLIC devices rely on the Si3200/2 to power the line from the battery supply.
+The PCB layout and enclosure conditions should be designed to allow sufficient thermal dissipation out of the Si3200/2, and a programmable power alarm threshold ensures product safety under all operating conditions.
+See "3.8.
+Power Monitoring and Power Fault Detection" on page 37 for more details on power alarm considerations.

-The Si3200's thermally-enhanced SOIC-16 package offers an exposed pad that improves thermal dissipation out of the package when soldered to a topside PCB pad connected to inner power planes.
-Using appropriate layout practices, the Si3200 can provide thermal performance of 55 °C/W. The exposed path should be connected to a low-impedance ground plane via a topside PCB pad directly under the part.
+The Si3200/2's thermally-enhanced SOIC-16 package offers an exposed pad that improves thermal dissipation out of the package when soldered to a topside PCB pad connected to inner power planes.
+Using appropriate layout practices, the Si3200/2 can provide thermal performance of 55 °C/W. The exposed path should be connected to a low-impedance ground plane via a topside PCB pad directly under the part.
 See package outlines for PCB pad dimensions.
-In addition, an opposite-side PCB pad with multiple vias connecting it to the topside pad directly under the exposed pad will further improve the overall thermal performance of the system.
+In addition, an opposite-side PCB pad directly under the exposed pad will further improve the overall thermal performance of the system.
 Refer to "AN55: Dual ProSLIC User Guide" for optimal thermal dissipation layout guidelines.

 The Dual ProSLIC chipset is designed with the ability to source long loop lengths in excess of 18 kft but can also accommodate short loop configurations.
 For example, the Si3220 can operate from one of two battery supplies depending on the operating state.
 When in the on-hook state, the on-hook loop feed is generated from the ringing battery supply, generally -70 V or more.
 Once the SLIC transitions to the off-hook state, a lower off-hook battery supply (typically -24 V) supplies the required current to power the loop if the loop length is sufficiently short to accommodate the lower battery supply.
-This battery switching method allows the SLIC chipset to dissipate less power than when operating from a -70 V battery supply.
-See "Automatic Dual Battery Switching" for more details.
+This battery supply.
+See "3.9.
+Automatic Dual Battery Switching" for more details.

 In long loop applications, there is generally a single battery supply (e.g., -48 V) available for powering the loop in the off-hook state.
 When sourcing loop lengths similar to the maximum specified service distance (e.g., 18 kft.), most of the power is dissipated in the impedance of the line.
 SLICs used in long-loop applications must also be able to provide phone service to customers who are located much closer to the line card than the maximum loop length specified for the system.
-This situation may cause substantial power to be dissipated inside the SLIC chipset, often resulting in thermal shutdown or destruction of the device due to thermal runaway.
-A special power offload circuit is recommended single-battery extended-loop for applications.
+This situation may cause substantial power to be dissipated inside the SLIC chipset.
+A special power offload circuit is recommended for single-battery extended-loop applications.
 Refer to "AN91: Si3200 Power Off-load Circuit" for power offload circuit usage guidelines.